atuttle/MCP/ReadMe.md

 * Assumes jQuery Mobile for page rendering and navigation.
 * Assumes HandlebarsJS for templating.
+* Includes Lawnchair for data caching.

 _All features are optional_

+## Local Caching of api results

+Optionally store api results locally.
+Or don't, and just hit the API every time the page is loaded.

 ## Queue and queue processors